Skip to main content

 Note: For particle size distributions in this range, information only from an SDS/technical data sheet or similar is not enough.

-• a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia.
-A draft OECD TG on particle size and particle size distribution on nanomaterials. is currently under progress and expected to be finalised in 2022.
+• a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 125)

 How to print the checklist